KnudsenMorten/AzLogDcrIngestPS/README.md

 # How can I modify the schema of LogAnalytics table & Data Collection Rule, when the source object schema changes ?

-It is fuly supported by AzLogDcringestPS to modify the schema, if it detects changes.
+It is fuly supported by AzLogDcringestPS to automatically modify the schema, if it detects changes.
+It is managed by a variable (AzLogDcrTableCreateFromAnyMachine).
 But I recommend to do this as a controlled step, when you detect that the source object layout/schema has changed.

-There are 2 settings in the Variables, that handles how and where changes can happen:

-$AzLogDcrTableCreateFromReferenceMachine         = @()

-$AzLogDcrTableCreateFromAnyMachine               = $false

-I will cover this in next topic.
+I will cover this in the next section.

 ## How to disable so only you can make changes to the schema ?
 If your solution is running on many machines, I would recommend, that you control the process of making changes to the table/DCR schema.